-This paper presents a single-camera statistical tracking algorithm and results from our implementation at the Contemporary Jewish Museum installation called "Are We There Yet?".
+This chapter presents a single-camera statistical tracking algorithm and results from our implementation at the Contemporary Jewish Museum installation entitled "Are We There Yet?".
 This system worked reliably during museum hours (5-8 hours a day) over the four month duration of the exhibition under highly variable lighting conditions.
-We would like to extend our analysis and experiment with other datasets.
+We would also like to explore how the system can be extended with higher-level logic.
+For example, we added a module to check the size of the estimated foreground region; when the lights were turned on or off, and too many pixels were identified as foreground, we would refresh the histograms of the background image probability model, allowing the system to recover quickly.
+In future versions, we'd also like to explore automatic parameter adaptation, for example, to determine the prior probabilities in hightraffic zones such as doorways.
 We welcome others to experiment with our data and use the software under a Creative Commons License.
 Source code and benchmark datasets are freely available and in OpenCV.
-For details, visit: automation.berkeley.edu/ACC2012Data/
+For details, visit: http://automation.berkeley.edu/ACC2012Data/